 What to expect upon assessment?

 Your Respite Coordinator will then commence the initial assessment with you.
 The initial assessment is comprehensive and may take up to an hour to complete.
 We will assess a range of functions including abilities, cognition and mobility.
-We will also discuss carer wellness, and include quality of life testing of both the carer and the customer who will receive services.
+We will also discuss carer wellness, and include quality of life testing of both the carer and the client who will receive services.
 A Wellbeing Support plan will then be developed, summarizing the needs and plan discussed within your assessment.

 All Southern Cross Care services promote active living, aiming to achieve outcomes of wellness, reablement and/ or independence.
 Your respite coordinator will work with you to tailor services and payment options to meet your individual needs advising you of a range of other Southern Cross and Community Services available to assist you to meet your goals.